DATA-Systems/block-rdp-bruteforce/README.md

 1. The script scans Windows Event Logs for multiple failed RDS login attempts
 2. If an IP address exceeds a (configurable) threshold of failures, it is flagged as a potential attacker
-3. The script then adds a Windows Firewall rule to block all further traffic from that IP address
+3. The script then adds a Windows Firewall rule ("BlockRDPBruteForce") to block all further traffic from that IP address

 ## Requirements